Frequently Asked Questions

 Are the translations revised by a second translator?

-As part of our quality process, our translations are always proofread by a second translator who is an expert in the relevant sector.
+As part of our quality process, our translations are usually proofread by a second translator who is an expert in the relevant sector.
+Depending on your project, we will discuss this with you.

 Can you make sure to use our preferred terminology?